lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Specification.md

 <div class="lf-c lf-py lf-ts lf-rs">

-The $target-language$ target does not currently support the `export-dependency-graph` target option.
+The $target-language$ target does not support the `export-dependency-graph` target option.

 </div>